 As with just about every other official individual or entity in Spain, certified translators have — you guessed it — an official stamp.
 Each page of every translation will bear their stamp and their signature.
 The final page of each document will also include a copy of their oath or a legend declaring that their translation is a complete and faithful representation of the original.

 Your translator can be located anywhere in the world, so long as they have that official seal.
-If you want to work with one specifically in the United States, jump directly to page 610, where you’ll find the start of the individuals and business entities who translate from English to Spanish based in the States.
+If you want to work with one specifically in the United States, jump directly to page 610.
+There, you’ll find the start of the individuals and business entities who translate from English to Spanish based in the States.

 If any of your original documents were issued in a language other than English, you’re in luck.
 This list contains translators working all over the world across a variety of languages.
 You can find certified individuals to translate from German (alemán), French (francés), Italian (italiano) and even Korean (coreano).
-Of course, this document itself is written in Spanish, so you’ll need to search for the language in question using the Spanish word for that language.
-Then scroll through the pages to see where (which country) the translator who works in that specific language is located.
+As this document is written in Spanish, you’ll need to search for the language in question using the Spanish word for that language.
+Then scroll through the pages to see which country the translator who works in that specific language is located.

 Contacting Translators to Get a Quote

 I recommend interviewing at least two people, preferably three.